 Setting goals is critical to your financial wellbeing, and it starts with introspection and questions.

-The desire for more “stuff” actually contributes to a financial bind for many families.
-According to money.com, roughly two of three Americans would struggle to raise $1,000 in cash for an emergency expense.
+The desire for more “stuff” actually can contribute to a financial bind for families.
 In many cases, a lack of financial priorities leads to overspending, leaving too little money to cover expenses and savings.
-As a result, many have little choice but to continue working into their retirement years.
+As a result, many individuals have little choice but to continue working into their retirement years.

-For most Americans, however, retirement will span three decades — and that key thought should be near the forefront of your planning efforts.
+For many Americans, however, retirement will span decades — and that key thought should be near the forefront of your planning efforts.